Sunday, March 13, 2016

 |Chinese sunrise, color pencil sketch by Soke Hausel|

 |Geisha, color pencil sketch by Soke Hausel|

 |'A Touch of Zen'.
 Color pencil sketch by Soke Hausel|

 |A path to enlightenment, sketch by Soke Hausel|

-For classes in traditional Okinawa/Japanese martial arts we hope you will pick our martial arts school on the border of Chandler and Gilbert with Mesa.
+For classes in traditional Okinawa/Japanese martial arts in the Phoenix Valley, we hope you will pick our martial arts school on the border of Chandler and Gilbert with Mesa.
 Our instructors love to teach and share their knowledge of martial arts.
 So stop in for some martial arts and martial art.